nerajbobra/SmartDraw/README.md

 https://www.csie.ntu.edu.tw/~cjlin/libsvm/

 To build the project, simply download and compile.
 There may be issues linking the opencv2.framework library.
 To fix this, go to the Frameworks tab in the Navigator, and remove opencv2.framework.
-Then, under the SmartDraw target, add a new framework.
+Then, under the SmartDraw target, scroll down to "Linked Frameworks and Libraries".
+Simply re-add opencv2.framework, and re-compile.